Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [Enhanced Block Entities](https://modrinth.com/mod/ebe) (Reduce block entity FPS lag with almost no compromises, and improve their visuals)
 - [Very Many Players](https://modrinth.com/mod/vmp-fabric) (Improves server performance at high playercounts)
 - [ThreadTweak](https://modrinth.com/mod/threadtweak) (Improves CPU threading to improve performance)
+- [Fast IP Ping](https://modrinth.com/mod/fast-ip-ping) (Decreases the time it takes for servers to load in the server list.)
+- [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) (Adds a proximity chat with Sound Physics Remastered support (reverb in caves, muffled sounds through blocks, etc.))
+- [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) (Adds a radio to talk to other players from a distance.)
+- [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) (Press M to view a map of the parts of the world you have loaded, add markers and more.)

 ## Quality-of-life Mods:
 - [Sodium Dynamic Lights](https://modrinth.com/mod/sodium-dynamic-lights) (Adds dynamic lighting.
 Makes a torch you hold in your hand light the place without placing it.)